quicwg/qlog/draft-marx-qlog-main-schema.md

 configuration setting applies to all other timestamps in the trace file as well, not just the "time_offset" field.

+#### original_uris
+This is an optional parameter used when merging multiple individual qlog files or other source files (e.g., when converting .pcaps to qlog).
+It allows to keep better track where certain data came from.
+It is a simple array of strings.

 ### common_fields and event_fields